 Make ahead option

 This pasta salad lasts for about 2 to 3 days in the fridge, so it’s a perfect recipe for making ahead.
 It actually tastes better the next day.
+(Like the simple Indian chickpea salad.)
 Reserve about 3 to 4 tablespoons of the dressing and add just before serving.
 This will help keep the pasta salad moist since it tends to get dry when refrigerated.
 Do the same for leftovers.